MP Estate Planning UK

 Key Takeaways

-• Legal form matters: proper signing and witnessing avoids invalidity.
+• Legal formalities matter: proper signing and witnessing avoids the will being declared invalid.

-• Templates can save money but carry real risks if rushed.
+• Templates can save money but carry real risks if the estate is anything beyond straightforward.

-• Store the document safely and tell executors where to find it.
+• Store the original safely and tell your executors exactly where to find it.

 Why making a will matters for your estate in the UK